 - Diminishes the need for on-site physical upgrades

 - Removes the burden of energy efficiency from your physical facility

 Other Ways Cloud Computing Can Help You “Go Green”

 When data centers were developing cloud business models a decade or so ago, increasing energy efficiency also meant increasing profit.
 The more efficient the building, the lower the cost to operate it, the higher the profit margins.
 Build a building with decent airflow, rely less on expensive and greenhouse gas-emitting air conditioning.
 Those trends have evolved into what are arguably some of the greenest companies operating today.

 Data centers have a massive footprint.
 When that industry makes a switch, it has an equally massive impact on environmental regulations, global expectations, and energy standards.
 In its proprietary cloud, Google has committed to match 100% of its energy consumption with renewable resources to evolve into a net-zero global company.

-Equipment doesn’t just need energy to run.
+Equipment doesn’t just need the energy to run.
 It also sucks up energy for sourcing raw materials, manufacturing, and shipping.
 Data centers minimize your individual footprint by supplying data and equipment in bulk.
 This further reduces your financial strain.
-If your data center keeps its equipment current, you in turn reduce your interaction with a carbon-hungry supply chain.
+If your data center keeps its equipment current, you, in turn, reduce your interaction with a carbon-hungry supply chain.

 Contact us today to find out more about how Connectria will reduce your operating costs and increase your overall efficiency today.